tpeterec/tpeterec/README.md

 ### Hi there 👋 My name is Alex
-I am currently going through the 18 week Software Engineering Immersive Bootcamp with Galvanize Inc utilizing my CSP opportunity with my last few months of my military service.
-On the side I am currently learning Java within a Master Class on Udemy.
+I am currently going through the 18 week Software Engineering Immersive Bootcamp with Galvanize Inc as I transfer to civilian life from the United States Army.
+On the side I am currently learning Java within a Master Class and studying for my AWS Solutions Architect Certification on Udemy.
 My ultimate goal is to be a Software Engineer and work with AWS!

 Check out my most recent project: rider_mvp_project